MOOC : Viral Hepatitis

 - Certificat proposé : oui (payant)

 - Attestation proposée : non

 This MOOC aims to reach anybody who wishes to learn more about emerging viruses and pandemics, whether scientist, medical doctor or other health workers, staff of governmental and non-governmental agencies or students in life sciences.

 - Attendus du MOOC :

-This MOOC is taught in english.
-Videos are subtitled in french and english.
-We recommend a good scientific background (such as a bachelor of science).
-The estimated effort of work is 3h per week
+We recommend a good scientific background (such as a bachelor of life science).

 - Du cours : Licence restrictive